Universe Expansion Calculator

 What is the universe? / How to describe the universe with maths

 The universe is everything.
 It is made of many different components, such as stars, light, x-rays, planets, gas clouds, and black holes...
 Which makes it difficult to be modeled mathematically.

 Astronomers have found ways to divide the constituents of the universe into 4 major groups.
-These four major components are Matter, Radiation, Dark Energy, and spatial curvature.
-Additionally, there is another parameter that measures the expansion rate of the universe: the Hubble constant (H₀).
+These four major components are:

 Each component of the universe affects its evolution in a different manner, described by Friedmann's equations – a set of formulas that explain most of the phenomena we see in the universe.
 They allow us to observe the effects of each component separately and get a better picture of what their role is in the evolution of the universe.

 Hubble constant ()

 When astronomers first saw all the galaxies around us, they discovered that all of them seemed to be moving away from us.
-In fact, the speed at which they "run away" from us is proportional to the distance between us and them.
+In fact, the speed at which they "run away" from us is proportional to the distance between us and them (our acceleration calculator can help clarify the meaning of this sentence).
 The only possible explanation for this is that the whole universe is expanding, like a piece of fabric getting stretched.
 The first one to notice this?
 Edwin Hubble (and also George Lemaitre).
+The key to this discovery was the evidence of Doppler effect in the data from far galaxies: use our dDoppler effect calculator and our redshift calculator for more information!

 This expansion of the universe was thought to be constant (now we know that its expansion is accelerated), and the value of this constant speed was, understandably, named after Dr. Hubble.
-Measuring it by looking at distant galaxies yields a value of 73.4 km/s per Mpc.
-If you look at the remnants of the Big Bang, Hubble's constant is 67.7km/s per Mpc.
+Measuring it by looking at distant galaxies yields a value of per .
+If you look at the remnants of the Big Bang, Hubble's constant is per .

 We know the discrepancy is not due to experimental error, so what gives?
 There must be a hole in our knowledge of the universe that we must fix!
 There isn't anything more frustrating and yet exciting for physicists and space lovers alike.

 Effects of Dark Energy ()